sebastus/AzureFunctionDeployment/README.md

 # Deploy an Azure Function using an ARM template

 The SplunkVS branch contains a working version of the deployment template, tailored for a real version of a function that transmits Azure Monitor Logs to Splunk's HEC port.
-The Deploy to Azure button below works, as does the function it deploys.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsebastus%2FAzureFunctionDeployment%2FSplunkVS%2FazureDeploy.json)